Ancient scroll with John 1:1—Jesus, the Word.

 Why Is Jesus the Word in John 1:1?

 Why does John 1:1 call Jesus “the Word”?
-On Ask A Christian PodcastI probe this profound title—Jesus the Word.
-It is not mere poetry; it is divine revelation.
+This profound title—Jesus the Word—is not mere poetry; it is divine revelation.
 This post unveils its biblical depth to enrich your faith.
 Let us dive in!

 Jesus the Word in John 1:1

 “In the beginning was the Word” (John 1:1).
 The Greek “Logos” conveys reason, plan, and expression.
 Jesus the Word is God’s eternal voice, creating and redeeming.
 John 1:14 adds, “The Word became flesh.”
-X skeptics might call it abstract, but it is concrete—God incarnate.
-I once explained this to a curious barista; her eyes lit up at Christ’s deity.
+Skeptics might call it abstract, but it is concrete—God incarnate.
+Christ’s deity is central to understanding this title.
 For more theology, see our Theology Unpacked section.
-Study John 1:1.

 Theological Weight of the Title

 Jesus the Word links creation (Colossians 1:16) to salvation.
 He speaks, and it is done.
 Denying His deity unravels the gospel.
-For more biblical clarity, visit askaChristianpodcast.com.
-See Colossians 1:16.
+This understanding is foundational to Christian faith and biblical interpretation.

 Jesus the Word in Revelation